ADHD Guide

 What's the best money management system for ADHD?

 The best system is the one you'll actually use.
-For most ADHD adults, that means minimal categories (3 max), visual feedback (progress bars over spreadsheets), quick logging (under 10 seconds per entry), and built-in grace for imperfect weeks.
+For most ADHD adults, that means minimal categories (3 max), something physical you can keep in sight (printed pages over a buried spreadsheet), quick logging (under 10 seconds per entry), and built-in grace for imperfect weeks.

 How do I remember to pay bills with ADHD?